The Immortal Storm (module): Plot summary

-The Immortal Storm is a scenario for novice Immortal-level characters.
-Immortals from the five spheres of power (matter, energy, thought, time, and entropy) must stop a cosmic storm.
-To do so, the characters must quest through the planes to obtain the Key to Eternity.
+The Immortal Storm is an adventure scenario intended for novice Immortal-level player characters.
+Immortals coming from the five different spheres of power (matter, energy, thought, time, and entropy) must stop a cosmic storm by undertaking a quest through the planes to obtain the Key to Eternity.

 A supernatural storm threatens the entire multiverse.
-Mysteriously, a supernatural eye sits in the center of the storm watching the Hierarchs, who cannot dissipate the storm.
-Nix, the Hierarch of Entropy, wants the player characters' help to rid the multiverse of the malignant maelstrom that threatens all of space and time.
-At last, the eye gives the Hierarchs a puzzle, which they use to test the player characters to determine their fitness for the mission.
+Mysteriously, a supernatural eye in the center of the storm watches the Hierarchs, who cannot dissipate the storm.
+Nix, the Hierarch of Entropy, recruits the player characters to help them destroy the malignant maelstrom that poses a threat to all of space and time.
+At last, the eye gives the Hierarchs a puzzle, which they use to test the player characters to determine their fitness for the quest.
 By solving the puzzle, characters learn their roles in the quest.
 Having solved the puzzle themselves, the Hierarchs impart this knowledge to characters regardless of their performance.

 The party then seeks necessary items in the planes; searches in New York and Chicago precede the climax.
-When the Immortals visit the plane of technology, their powers cannot help them.
+When the characters visit the plane of technology, their Immortals powers do not help them.
 At the conclusion, the characters guard the Hierarchs as they destroy the storm.

 Publication history

 The Immortal Storm is a 40-page booklet with an outer folder, published in 1986.
 It was written by Frank Mentzer, with cover art by Larry Elmore and interior art by Valerie Valusek and Larry Elmore.
-This module was the first produced for the D&D Immortals Rules set, designed for a party of Novice Temporals, the lowest level of Immortal character.
+This module was the first adventure produced for the D&D Immortals Rules set, and was intended for a party of Novice Temporal player characters, the lowest Immortal level.